-The redevelopment of the land would provide much needed housing, as well as large areas of valuable public open space, and lies within a sustainable location within a short distance of the train station and town centre.
+The redevelopment of the land would provide much needed housing, as well as large areas of valuable public open space, within a sustainable location a short distance from the train station and town centre.

 The site, containing two former quarries, comprises 54 acres of land immediately adjoining the western boundary of Godstone.